Rangers vs. White Sox Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Luis Robert and others are available when the Texas Rangers host the Chicago White Sox at Globe Life Field on Wednesday at 8:05 PM ET.
+Player prop betting options for Marcus Semien, Luis Robert and others are available in the Texas Rangers-Chicago White Sox matchup at Globe Life Field on Thursday, starting at 2:05 PM ET.

 Bet on this matchup or its props with BetMGM!